Serbia

 Nikola Kovačević

-This report was written by Nikola Kovačević, independent expert and human rights lawyer from Serbia and coordinator of Asylum and Migration Program at the Center for Research and Social Development IDEAS, with the help of the Initiative for Economic and Social Rights (A11), Center for Research and Social Development IDEAS, Psychosocial Innovation Network (PIN), Danish Refugee Council (DRC) and Council for Refugees and Asylum Seekers.
+This report was written by Nikola Kovačević, independent expert, human rights lawyer from Serbia and coordinator of Asylum and Migration Program at the Center for Research and Social Development IDEAS, with the help of Center for Research and Social Development IDEAS and the Council of Refugees and Asylum Seekers.
 The report was edited by ECRE.

-This report draws on authors and the above-enlisted CSOs’ experience in providing legal, psycho-social and medical assistance to asylum seekers and refugees in Serbia, engaging with the asylum authorities and monitoring the respect for the right to asylum in the country.
+This report draws on authors and the above-enlisted CSOs’ experience providing legal assistance to asylum seekers and refugees in Serbia, engaging with the asylum authorities and monitoring the respect for the right to asylum in the country.

 ___________________________________________________________________________________